 The table below summarizes the main aspects covered by ISO 14083 and the differences with EN 16258 and GLEC Framework 2.0

-Yes, the data platform shipzero is in accordance with the new ISO standard.
-Accredited by the Smart Freight Center, we ensure that our emissions calculation platform,
+Yes, the shipzero data platform is in accordance with the ISO 14083 standard, as well as the GLEC Framework.
+We ensure that our emissions calculation platform:

-1. allows accurate accounting of GHG emissions throughout transport chains of our clients, according to the guidelines and standards recognized by logistics industry, and in compliance with GHG protocol requirements,
+- enables accounting of GHG emissions throughout transport chains of our clients, according to the guidelines and standards recognized by the logistics industry

-2. incorporates the latest officially published emission factors,
+- incorporates the latest officially published emission factors

-The following figure illustrates the elements of the transport chain for which GHG emissions shall be calculated according to the new ISO14083.
+The following figure illustrates the elements of the transport chain for which GHG emissions shall be calculated according to the ISO 14083.
 All these elements are captured via the shipzero modules “Transport” and “Logistics Site” so that our customers can accurately calculate all emissions of the transport chain on shipment level.

-An expert view can help – we support you with your CO2 accounting in compliance with the new ISO 14083 standard. shipzero enables companies to easily measure and analyze emissions data – for audits, client reports and analyses to identify reduction potential for your path towards net-zero.
-Feel free to take the opportunity to talk to our sustainability and logistics experts.
+An expert view can help – we support you with your carbon accounting in compliance with the ISO 14083 standard. shipzero enables companies to measure and analyze emissions data for reporting and analysis to identify reduction potential for your path towards net-zero.